 It’s actually kind of funny in a way because I’m generally an A-type, organized personality so you would think that precise measurements would be my thing.
 But I love expressing my creativity in food so I get to use both sides of my brain.

-Anyway, back to these cookies.
-I enjoy baking with eggnog and have made a few recipes like muffins and truffles, but these cookies are by far my favorite.
 The recipe is so simple to make and very forgiving; meaning half the time I don’t use separate bowls.
 I just throw all the ingredients into one and it comes out perfectly every time.
 Less mess too!

 How do you make Eggnog Cookies?